-After a long day at any Special Ops training selection program, learning how to recover and prepare your body for the following day's events is critical to your success.
-This is from a recent email from a future BUD/S student just asking a simple question.
+After a long day at any special-ops training selection program, learning how to recover and prepare your body for the next day's events is critical to your success.
+This is from a recent email from a future BUD/S student.

-Stew – Can you and Jeff do a podcast on recovery at BUD/S?
-If not, what are the top five things I need to focus on with healing from all types of injuries from blisters, chaffing, to soreness and overuse injuries?
-Thanks.
-Sam.
+Stew -- Can you and Jeff [Nichols] do a podcast on recovery at BUD/S?
+If not, what are the top five things I need to focus on with healing from all types of injuries from blisters, chafing, to soreness and overuse injuries?

-Soreness: Learning how to foam roll will save you so much pain from overuse injuries such as tendonitis.
-Warming up prior to events with dynamic stretches and cooling down from the day with 10-15 minutes of stretching and icing goes a long way.
-On weekends, consider massages but you may want to avoid deep tissue massages as recovering from those may take a few days as well.
-No need to add more trauma to a traumatized body (see youtube videos for ideas).
+Soreness: Learning how to foam roll will save you so much pain from overuse injuries, such as tendinitis.
+Warming up before events with dynamic stretches and cooling down from the day with 10-15 minutes of stretching and icing goes a long way.
+Consider massages on weekends, but you may want to avoid deep-tissue massages as recovering from those may take a few days as well.
+No need to add more trauma to a traumatized body (see YouTube videos for ideas).

-Near Injuries: You will have borderline soreness and injuries that hurt through events.
-Getting a large bucket or garbage can and soaking in ice water is very helpful for both inflammation of soft tissue pain and will increase blood flow to the cold region once out of the ice water.
+Near injuries: You will have borderline soreness and injuries that hurt through events.
+Getting a large bucket or garbage can and soaking in ice water is very helpful for both inflammation of soft-tissue pain and will increase blood flow to the cold region once out of the ice water.
 This helps with healing.
-The saying Rest, Ice, and Motrin works, but you cannot rest but on weekends so take advantage and talk to your class medic if anti-inflammatory medications are necessary for you.
+Rest, ice and Motrin work, so talk to your class medic if anti-inflammatory medications are necessary for you.

-There is an entire fitness industry focused on recovery since the last 10 years and Southern California is one of the leading areas in the United States on new technology.
-Take advantage and learn how compression clothing helps (not if you have blisters / chaffing).
-Also consider Near IR Saunas and Sensory Deprivation Float Pods for both relax and decompressing.
+There is an entire fitness industry focused on recovery over the last 10 years, and Southern California is one of the leading areas in the United States on new technology.
+Take advantage and learn how compression clothing helps (not if you have blisters or chafing).
+Also consider Sensory Deprivation Float Pods for relaxing and decompressing.

 If you need the poor man's option, here are the recommendations: